-Shalom and welcome to 24six, a blog about living Jewish tradition meaningfully and joyfully.
-It features family-tested kosher recipes from my Israeli-American, globally-inflected kitchen, along with modern, handmade textile Judaica projects—all keyed to the rhythms of the Jewish year.
-I believe that everyday Jewish practice can be enhanced immeasurably by the simple but powerful acts of making a homecooked Shabbat meal, or your own Judaica.
+Shalom and welcome to 24six, a blog about living Jewish tradition meaningfully and joyfully through homecooked Shabbat, holiday, and everyday meals.
+It features family-tested kosher recipes from my Israeli-American, globally-inflected kitchen, keyed to the rhythms of the Jewish year.
+I believe that everyday Jewish practice can be enhanced immeasurably by the simple but powerful act of gathering together over a thoughtfully (and deliciously) made meal.

 I started out simply seeking ways to make Jewish observance fun for my family.
 I wanted keeping kosher to be about possibility and connection, not limits and separation.
 I knew nothing about cooking when I got married, and, as a bookish introvert, even less about hosting holiday dinners.
-I had just finally learned how to knit and work a sewing machine.
 But I was determined to bring the Jewish texts I love so much alive in the everyday.
-Gradually, a little at a time and with lots of learning and mistakes along the way, I somehow became a person whose kids complain if she doesn’t bake challah (tucked under a handmade cloth) or invite guests for Shabbat.
+Gradually, a little at a time and with lots of learning and mistakes along the way, I somehow became a person whose kids complain if she doesn’t bake challah or invite guests for Shabbat.

 Wherever you are on your Jewish journey (or not at all), I hope you will find ideas here that you can bring to your own life.